Arithmetic subsequences in a random ordering of an additive set

 It would be interesting to compute asymptotic formulas for $L_n$, akin to the ones we found for $\ZZ^d$, $\zed n$, and $(\zed p)^d$, for families of non-abelian groups, such as the free groups $F_d$, the symmetric groups $\frak S_n$, or the dihedral groups $D_n$.
 In an infinite group such as $F_d$, one must select a finite subset $A$.
 A somewhat natural choice for the free group is the set of all reduced words with length at most $n$, but perhaps a more faithful analogue of $[1,n]^d\subseteq \ZZ^d$ is the set of all words $w\in F_d$ such that $f(w)\in [-n,n]^d$ where $f$ is the canonical homomorphism from $F_d$ to $F_d/[F_d,F_d]\cong \ZZ^d$.
-In any case, both of these subsets of $F_d$ are closed under inverses, so it suffices to study, say, the longest right arithmetic progression.
-The second moment method did not rely on the group being abelian, but we anticipate that more sophisticated counting methods will be required to count arithmetic subsequences in orderings of more exotic groups.
+In any case, both of these subsets of $F_d$ are closed under inverses, so it suffices to study, say, the longest right progression.
+The second moment method we used in Lemma~{\the\secondmoment} did not rely on the group being abelian, but we anticipate that more sophisticated counting methods will be required to count the expected number of progressions in subsequences of orderings when dealing with nonabelian groups.

-\goodbreak \hldest{xyz}{}{acks} \section Acknowledgements
+\hldest{xyz}{}{acks} \section Acknowledgements

 The authors are indebted to Luc Devroye for his numerous corrections and insightful comments.
-We would also like to thank our homies Jaya Bonelli, Anna Brandenberger, Jad Hamdan, Denali Relles, and Jonah Saks for their encouragement and technical feedback.
+We would also like to thank our homies Jaya Bonelli, Anna Brandenberger, Joseph Dahdah, Jad Hamdan, Denali Relles, and Jonah Saks for their encouragement and technical feedback.
+Lastly, we thank the anonymous referee for spotting some errors in the preliminary draft, and for suggesting many improvements to the readablity of the paper and the clarity of the proofs.
+Both authors are supported by the Natural Sciences and Engineering Research Council of Canada.

 \goodbreak \hldest{xyz}{}{refs} \section References

 \parskip=0pt \hyphenpenalty=-1000 \pretolerance=-1 \tolerance=1000 \doublehyphendemerits=-100000 \finalhyphendemerits=-100000 \frenchspacing \bref#1{[#1]} \beginref{ } \endref{ } \parskip